yecril71pl/cpp-docs.pl-pl/docs/standard-library/vector-bool-class.md

 ### <a name="parameters"></a>Parametry

+*Po prawej stronie*
-`Right` Odwołanie do elementu, którego wartość ma być przypisana do bitu.
+ Odwołanie elementu, którego wartość ma być przypisana do bitu.

+*Val*
-`Val` Wartość logiczna ma być przypisany do bitu.
+ Wartość logiczna, który ma być przypisana do bitu.

 #### <a name="example"></a>Przykład